-Cell Therapy FAQ’s
+Stem Cell Therapy FAQ’s

 What is a stem cell?

 No. Bellevue Pain Institute’s surgical procedures fall under the category of physician’s practice of medicine, wherein the physician and patient are free to consider their chosen course of treatment.
 The FDA does have guidelines about treatment and manipulation of a patient’s own tissues.
 At BPI we meet these guidelines.
+The FDA is making determination in 2021 as so much research has now been completed regarding the use of regenerative cells.

 Does BPI use any embryonic stem cells?